-◆ Ensure low quality/value sites helping to serve potential gaps in accessibility catchments are prioritised for enhancement
+• Ensure low quality/value sites helping to serve potential gaps in accessibility catchments are prioritised for enhancement

-The approach to these sites should be to enhance their quality/value to the applied standards.
+The approach to these sites should be to enhance their quality/value to meet the applied standards.
 The quality and value matrix identifies the sites that should be given priority.
-A list of low quality and/or value sites currently helping to serve catchment gaps in provision is set out in Table 5.1.2 below.
+A list of low quality and/or value sites that could help to serve catchment gaps in provision is set out in Table 5.1.2 below.